ysucomputerclub/constitution/README.md

 ### Section 5: Officer Removal

 The members of the organization may remove an officer from office by a two-thirds majority vote of the total membership.
 A three-week notice must be given of intent to remove the officer.

+### Section 6: Officer Withdrawl

+Officers wishing to withdraw from YPH will need to contact all other officers of the organization and state his or her intentions of withdrawal in writing.

+### Section 7: Filling an Empty Officer Role in the case of an Officer Withdrawl or Removal

+In the case of an officer withdrawl or removal, the Chair (or Co-Chair if the Chair withdrew or was removed) must immediately begin the Officer Selection process as per Article IV Section 3 to fill the role for the rest of the original officer's term.

 ## Article V. Financial Procedures